michael105/michael105.github.io/index.md

 I did this implementation more than 10 years before)

-I somehow guess, I should publish a quite nice compression algorithm as well - the decompressor implementation consists of three(!) lines of code.
+I somehow guess, I should publish a quite nice compression algorithm as well - the decompressor implementation are three(!) lines of code, in the unoptimized version.

-However; I have to think about not only howto demask a motiv - but also howto to fight back.
-I'm fed up. with some quite ugly habits.

-Although I'm feeling good - I'm just annoyed.